Pragith/pragith/pragith-net/app/content/blog/2021/2021-02-11-cloud-bill-autopsy.md

 When you terminate an EC2 instance, the attached EBS volume persists unless you explicitly check "Delete on Termination."

-We found 40TB of "orphaned" EBS volumes—disks attached to nothing, just sitting there accruing storage charges.
+We found 40TB of "orphaned" EBS volumes, disks attached to nothing, just sitting there accruing storage charges.
 Some were from 2018.

 **The Fix:** We wrote a Lambda function that runs daily, identifies unattached volumes older than 7 days, snapshots them (just in case), and deletes them.

+## What We Track Now

+We now review unit economics every month, not just total bill.
+If cost per user creeps up, we know a workload drifted or a new team shipped something expensive without guardrails.

+We also made tagging mandatory.
+If a resource does not have an owner and an environment tag, it does not get created.
+That single rule prevents most of the "orphaned resource" class of waste.

 ## Conclusion